microsoft/gr-azure/README.md

 ### Blob Blocks
 The two Blob blocks (source and sink) provide an interface to read and write samples to [Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) in GNU Radio.
+Note that the SigMF Blob Source/Sink are simply wrappers around the regular Blob Source/Sink with SigMF mode set to True.
 It is expected that the user will setup a storage account and a container prior to accessing Blob storage with the Blob source and sink blocks.
 To create a storage account, see [Create Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

- * __Blob Source Block__\
+ * __Blob Source Block & SigMF Blob Source Block__\
 	The Blob source block reads samples from Azure Blob storage.
-This block currently supports block blobs and the following outputs: Complex float32, Complex int16, Complex int8, float, int, short and byte (Page blobs and append blobs are not supported at this time).
+This block currently supports block blobs and the following outputs: complex, float, int, short and byte (Page blobs and append blobs are not supported at this time).

- * __Blob Sink Block__\
+ * __Blob Sink Block & SigMF Blob Sink Block__\
 	The Blob sink block writes samples to Azure Blob storage.
-This block currently supports block blobs and the following inputs:  Complex float32, Complex int16, Complex int8, float, int, short and byte (Page blobs and append blobs are not supported at this time).
+This block currently supports block blobs and the following inputs:  complex, float, int, short and byte (Page blobs and append blobs are not supported at this time).

 There are several ways to authenticate to the Azure blob backend, these blocks support authentication using a connection string, a URL with an embedded SAS token, or use credentials supported by the DefaultAzureCredential class.